 - ♦ Career workshops, seminars and orientation

-- Providing employment information on the APU Portal site
+- ◆ Providing employment information on the APU Portal site

 - ♦ Providing internship information

-- On campus Recruitment Seminars
+- ♦ On campus Recruitment Seminars

-There are approximately 300 companies coming to APU every year to hold the recruitment seminars.

 - Individual Consultation

 Career consultation / counseling, Proof-read resumes/ entry sheets, Mock interviews

 (both in Japanese and English)

 - Usage of reference room and materials

 Please refer the website for details.

 The Ritsumeikan Asia Pacific University was founded in April 2000 with the collaboration of three parties, Oita Prefecture, Beppu City and the Ritsumeikan Trust.
 By fostering values of freedom, peace and humanity, APU's goal was to cultivate future global leaders and enhance mutual understanding in the Asia Pacific region.
-Despite being established only 23 years ago, APU has already gained wide recognition as one of the most international universities in Japan, with its multicultural student body, combined with globally oriented educational programs, multicultural faculty and administrative staff.
+Despite being established only 24 years ago, APU has already gained wide recognition as one of the most international universities in Japan, with its multicultural student body, combined with globally oriented educational programs, multicultural faculty and administrative staff.